nbeversl/urtext_docs/README.md

 If you need to use curly brackets in your text, you can escape the Urtext syntax by preceding the bracket with a backward slash; this will prevent them from being parsed: \{ \}

-To ignoring syntax elements more globally, and/or to embed other syntaxes that use Urtext characters, including curly brackets, such as JSON, PHP, and JavaScript, see [Embedded Syntaxes and Pass Markers](#embedded-syntaxes-and-pass-markers)
+To ignore syntax elements more globally, and/or to embed other syntaxes that use Urtext characters, such as JSON, PHP, and JavaScript, see [Embedded Syntaxes and Pass Markers](#embedded-syntaxes-and-pass-markers)

-##### Uses for inline nodes

-such as adding comments/edits, tracking anchors and pointers in documents.
-Also that the title is the first line of text.